Pravargav/Amadeus/English/sentences.md

 -> Are you alright/feeling better now?

--> He is my senior by one day.

--> She stitched the dress by hand.

 -> Different times of the day affect our mood and energy levels.

 -> I should live up to the trust placed in me.